Call Today! 888-234-8376

-Now, for those of you who either reside in the U.S. on a visa, who are applying for or have a green card, or who live here for more than 3 months out of the year, the guidelines and the life insurance company you want to go with will vary.
+Now, for those of you who either reside in the U.S. on a visa, who are applying for or have a green card, or who live here for more than 3 months out of the year, guidelines among life insurance companies will vary.

-Typically, a life insurance underwriter wants to see that you have been in the U.S. for 6 consecutive months or more.
+Typically, a life insurance company wants to see that you have been in the U.S. with a visa or green card for 6 consecutive months or more.
 The longer you have been in the U.S. the easier it will be to obtain life insurance for permanent residents with a visa or green card.

-The life insurance carrier will want to know if you plan on staying in the U.S. permanently.
+The life insurance company will want to know if you plan on staying in the U.S. permanently.
 You might change your mind down the road or there might be extenuating circumstances out of your control that forces you to leave.
-But the main point is, the life insurance underwriter wants to know that you intend to stay in the U.S. for the foreseeable future.
-If that changes down the road after you have the life insurance you do not forfeit your life insurance.
-The carrier takes the risk that you might eventually leave the country when they approve you for the life insurance.
+But the main point is, the life insurance company wants to know that you intend to stay in the U.S. for the foreseeable future.
+If that changes down the road after you have life insurance you do not forfeit your life insurance.
+The company takes the risk that you might eventually leave the country when they approve you for the life insurance.

-And finally, the life insurance carrier has the right to review each client on a case by case basis.
+And finally, the life insurance company has the right to review each client on a case by case basis.
 Therefore, if someone looks like a beneficial risk, the life insurance company will probably take the risk and approve the client even if the client does not meet all the criteria.
-Therefore, if you are even considering getting life insurance while in the U.S. as a non U.S. citizen or non U.S. resident, it is worth your time to apply to see if you are eligible even if you do not specifically meet each criteria.
+Therefore, if you are even considering getting a life insurance policy while in the U.S. as a non U.S. citizen or non U.S. resident, it is worth your time to apply to see if you are eligible even if you do not specifically meet each criterion.

 Affluent foreign nationals benefit from U.S. life insurance policies

 Life insurance for affluent foreign nationals is the easiest way to protect and secure wealth.
-The death benefit will not be subject to U.S. estate tax, income tax, or transfer tax.
-And for those familiar with the infinite banking concept, dividend paying whole life insurance is a great vehicle for storing your wealth.
+The death benefit will not be subject to U.S. estate tax, income tax, or transfer tax—especially if you leave the money to your surviving spouse.

 Foreign nationals owning property and/or businesses in the United States should consider funding the ILIT with Indexed Universal Life Insurance.
 IUL policies provide for more flexibility and often a guaranteed minimum rate of return in the cash account.